 DC’s first gay sports bar opens for business at 3 p.m. on Fridays with a dance party to kick off the weekend.
 Find a flat screen, order a burger and a cleverly named cocktail (We’re partial to the Swedish Fish: Vigilante gin, pineapple, Sprite and a splash of Chambord) or hit the dance floor and get ready for a late night.
 Sunday afternoons on the upstairs patio is also a big draw, especially with discounted mimosas.

 With rainbow-colored crosswalks, it’s obvious that this Dupont Circle neighborhood street is the place to be.
-A few blocks east of the neighborhood's namesake circle, 17th Street NW is home to JR’s and Cobalt.
+A few blocks east of the neighborhood's namesake circle, 17th Street NW is home to JR’s.
 If you’re looking for a speakeasy feel, try Dito’s, located in the basement of Italian restaurant Floriana.
 The Lilliputian lounge serves up cocktails and great conversation.
 Or pick a theme night at JR’s: the longtime gay bar does Retro Fridays, Sunday Fundays and even drag-themed trivia on Wednesday nights.
 In an unofficial nod to the nabe’s LGBTQ scene, look for the “Frank Kameny Way” street sign at 17th and R streets.
 Kameny, an astronomer by trade, became a gay rights activist when he was fired from the U.S. Army in 1957.

 The LGBTQ-friendly Embassy Row Hotel is a member of the International Gay & Lesbian Travel Association and it was named “one of the best rooftop pools in America” by USA Today.
 The bar stays open until 11 p.m. on summer Friday and Saturday nights, and delights with its cocktails and nibbles.
 But that’s just one of DC’s many rooftop hot spots.